 constexpr functions are functions that can be executed at compile time.
 Sounds not so thrilling.
 But it is.
 Trust me.
 You can perform with constexpr functions a lot of calculations at compile time.
-Therefore, the result of the calculation is at runtime as a constant in ROM available.
+Therefore, the calculation result is at runtime as a constant in ROM available.
 In addition, constexpr functions are implicitly inline.

 The syntax of constexpr functions was significantly improved with the change from C++11 to C++14.
-The positive list from C++11 is with C++14 a negative list.
-In C++11 you had to keep in mind which feature you can use in a constexpr functions.
-With C++14 you only have to keep in mind which feature you can't use in a constexpr function.
+The positive list from C++11 is with C++14 negative.
+In C++11, you had to remember which feature you can use in a constexpr functions.
+With C++14, you only have to remember which feature you can’t use in a constexpr function.

 C++11